dr-dimitru/.github/profile/README.md

 https://packosphere.com - An alternative package browser to Atmosphere, provided by MCP

-https://meteor-community.slack.com - Join us at our **Slack** community!

 https://discord.gg/9GDmECsYdH - Join us at our **Discord** community!

 https://forums.meteor.com - Join us at the **Meteor Forums**!